groundlight/python-sdk/docs/blog/2023-12-15-best-practices.md

 ---
 title: Best practices for best results with Groundlight
-description: How to be a gold-star Groundlight customer
+description: How to get the best chance of success from Groundlight detectors
 slug: best-practices
 authors:
   - name: Paulina Varshavskaya